Geoff-Lillis/twiddler-oran-layout/README.md

 - Give the twelve most frequently used characters the easiest chords, i.e. a single key press.
 - Arrange them in such a fashion as it's possible to press the relevant two, three, and four letter combinations at the same time.

-You'll note from the layout that one of the four button columns produces 't', 'h', 'e', and 's' when individual buttons are pressed.
+You'll note from the layout (image in next section) that one of the four button columns produces 't', 'h', 'e', and 's' when individual buttons are pressed.
 It also produces the following multi character snippets when we press buttons in combination:

 | Letters used | Output when pressed together |
 | ------------ | ---------------------------- |